magnolia-community/react-area51-alpha/README.md

 * magnolia-react-area51
   * The CMS-specific library, for Magnolia.
   * `npm install`
-* react-app
+* mag-aliens-demo/react-app
   * The demonstration project.
   * `npm install`

-TIP: if any of your `npm install`'s fails with a message about 'ast' module, try deleting the package-lock.json and running the install again.
+**TIP**: if any of your `npm install`'s has an error 'no such file or directory' with a message about '@webassemblyjs/ast' module, then try deleting the package-lock.json in that directory and running the install again.

 **Running the React development setup:**